michlleee/Wastara/README.md

 # AIC-CicakBelajar
 ---

-# TrashTrack — Community-Powered Trash Reporting PWA
+# Wastara — Community-Powered Trash Reporting PWA

 A progressive web app (PWA) that allows citizens to report trash pileups and enables cleanup personnel to locate and address them.
 Designed to improve environmental responsiveness through community participation.